CasparCG/server/README.txt

 This release is considered untested and unstable, and is NOT intended for use in professional production.

+Alpha and beta builds are available at http://builds.casparcg.com/

-More information is available at http://casparcg.com/
+More information about CasparCG is available at http://casparcg.com/

 COMMON SYSTEM REQUIREMENTS FOR WINDOWS AND LINUX